 On a hill in Plaka lies the small Folklore Museum of Milos, a place that guards the age-old traditions of the island.
 The exhibit includes furniture, uniforms and other objects.
 In a close distance lies the Archeological Museum, the first museum founded in Milos.
 Findings from the prehistoric era make the collection extremely interesting as well as others objects from the Neolithic times.

 In Adamas, at the church of Holy Trinity is housed a small Ecclesiastical Museum.
 It includes rare icons and valuable items that range from the Venetian times to modern times.
 In a close distance is the Mineralogical Museum, focusing on a special theme, the mining history of Milos through a huge photo archive, documents, and other objects.
 Right above the port of Adamas lies the Maritime Museum of Milos that provides interesting insight into the maritime history of the island.

 The Archaeological Museum of Milos is housed in a Neoclassical building in Plaka.
-Established in 1985, this museum hosts findings from excavations around the island, such as small statues, ceramic vases, coins, jewelry, and others.
-It also hosts a copy of Venus of Milos, the famous statue that is today exhibited in Louvre Museum.
+Established in 1985, this museum hosts findings from excavations around the island, as well as a replica of the infamous Venus of Milos.

 The Folklore Museum is located close to the Archaeological Museum of Milos, in Plaka.
 It is housed in a 19th-century mansion and it hosts items of everyday use, traditional clothing, furniture, tools, and other folk pieces.